GE 7F.05 Gas Turbine

 THE DESIGN APPROACH

-Clarity: Use meaningful labels and logical structure aligned with modelers’ mental models
+• Clarity: Meaningful labels and logical structure aligned to mental models

-Efficiency: Reduce steps to complete a margin review and centralize external data within the app
+• Efficiency: Fewer steps for margin review and centralized external data

-Discoverability: Make key data visible, discoverable, and actionable
+• Discoverability: Key data visible, scannable, and actionable

-Consistency: Use Material Design and Angular Material for a scalable design system
+• Consistency: Material Design and Angular Material for a scalable system

 MY ROLE

-As the Lead Product Designer, I guided the end-to-end UX process from research to validation.
+As Lead Product Designer, I owned the end-to-end UX process:

-Identified key opportunity areas and defined future-state user flows
+• Analyze: Identified friction points and defined future-state flows

-Created prototypes, design system components, and high-fidelity interfaces
+• Design: Led design studios, created prototypes, design system components, and high-fidelity UI

 THE UX PROCESS

-Each 2 to 4 week UX sprint followed a consistent rhythm:
+Each 2 to 4 week sprint followed a consistent and iterative cadence:

 “With our current tools, it is nearly impossible to deliver a well thought out financial model in just a few days.”